AllenCompSci/Musical-Guacamole/README.md

 @experimented using different decibel values with master gain in audioInputStream to change volume of sound.

 $more shapes and moving https://mathbits.com/MathBits/Java/Graphics/GraphingMethods.htm

+@was able to have music play at the same time as graphics in the driver using John's src and putting in audioInputStream